Holy Week: When Jesus died.

 • Assuming these were the only three Passovers in Jesus’s ministry (and why should we?), Jesus only ministered 3 years.
 And 30 + 3 = 33.

-Once these Christians decide upon a year—27 or 30—they juggle the dates till they fit their new timeline.
-Some of ’em even claim Jesus died on a Thursday, not a Friday, because that fits their favorite year better… even though John totally says Friday.
-Jesus died on the day to prepare for both Passover Jn 19.14 and Sabbath, 19.31 ergo Friday.
+So if Jesus died at age 33, and was born in 4BC, he must’ve died in the year 30.
+Alternately if he was born in 7BC, he died in the year 27.
+Anyway, once these Christians decide upon a year, they juggle all the other dates till they fit their new timeline.
+Some of ’em even claim Jesus died on a Thursday, not a Friday, because that fits their favorite year better.
+This despite John clearly saying Jesus died on the day to prepare for both Passover Jn 19.14 and Sabbath, Jn 19.31 which’d be Friday.

 Frankly the longer you listen to their explanations, the less logical they get.
-Whereas for centuries Christians stated Jesus died in 33.
-The year fits the chronology: It’s a year Passover fell on Sabbath.
-The only reason Christians try to claim it’s another year is because they’ve decided to interpret one favorite verse or another too literally.
-Plus there’s a certain amount of pride mixed up in bucking the trend.
+Whereas for centuries before these yahoos came along, Christians bluntly stated Jesus died in the year 33.
+It fits the chronology: It’s a year Passover fell on Sabbath.

 Palm Sunday.

 Holy Week begins with the rather joyous-appearing “triumphal entry of Jesus.”
-Roman Christians tended to confuse it a bit with a Roman-style triumph, in which a victorious Roman general paraded all his conquered victims through Rome, showing ’em off before he ritually killed them before the gods.
-This wasn’t that.
-Jesus’s entry was more reminiscent of a Messiah, an ancient Hebrew king, entering Jerusalem for his coronation.
+Roman Christians confused it with a Roman-style triumph, in which a victorious Roman general paraded all his conquered victims through Rome, showing ’em off before he ritually killed them in front of his gods.
+This is absolutely not that.
+Jesus’s entry is that of a Messiah, an ancient Hebrew king, entering Jerusalem for his coronation.
 Zc 9.9 Jesus rigged it this way on purpose.

 John specifically states they waved palm branches.
 Jn 12.13 Hence so do we.
 But other parts of the world lack palms, and just use whatever branches they have available: Yew branches in colder climates, olive branches in Malta, pussy willow branches in Latvia.
 Sometimes they just strew flowers.
-And of course the kids in Sunday schools learn how to make fake palm branches out of newspaper.
+And of course the kids in Sunday schools learn how to make fake palm branches out of newspaper or butcher paper.

 Maundy Thursday.